Best Attractions in Philadelphia

 Another of Fairmount Park's sites features one of the world's most celebrated and notorious art collections, The Barnes Foundation.
 Albert Barnes collected works 1912-51 and stipulated that the collection should remain unchanged in its Philadelphia suburb after his death.
 However, restrictions imposed on the site led the foundation's board to decide that relocating to Philadelphia was the best option, and the new facility opened there in May 2012.
 This AAA GEM museum largely accommodates Barnes' creative, unconventional displays, where masterpieces are hung symmetrically by size and paired with such quirky objects as Amish chests, antique tools, tribal masks and Navajo rugs.
 The paintings are wondrous—more than 180 Renoirs, dozens of Cézannes and Matisses, works by Degas, Manet, Seurat and Van Gogh.

 In a city of recognizable buildings, the Masonic Temple is one of the most impressive structures.
 Across from City Hall, the temple scales the clouds with its twin Norman-style spires.
 The interior is equally fabulous, both in variety and scope.
-Each of the temple's seven lodge halls exemplifies a different architectural period: Corinthian, Ionic, Italian Renaissance, Norman, Gothic, Oriental and Egyptian.
+Each of the temple's seven lodge halls exemplifies a different architectural period: Corinthian, Ionic, Italian Renaissance, Norman, Gothic, Asian and Egyptian.
 Artifacts in the library/museum include George Washington's Masonic apron, embroidered by the wife of the Marquis de Lafayette.

 A List of Many Things to Do This Weekend